* Cross out the one that doesn’t apply to you.

 I hope that it also works for you.
 Remember that you can always heal yourself from what someone else has said to you.
 Wipe it all out!

-Question for you: What insults do you remember?
+Question for you: What insult and name-calling do you remember?
 And do you find them affecting you less by stroking peace into them?
 Share your experience below!
 Thank you!